How To Choose The Correct Pillow

 It may be that the pillow you already have is absolutely fine and it could be other factors that are causing neck and back pain whilst you sleep.
-This short video takes you through the important elements to consider with your pillow and how you lie on it.
-In addition we talk through 2 types of pillow and their individual merits.
+This article takes you through the important elements to consider with your pillow and how you lie on it.

 Because we spend so many hours sleeping in bed, if the pillow height isn’t correct it’s going to cause problems in the long-term.
-Whether that be pain and tension across the upper back into the neck, lower back, headaches or waking up with that feeling of a tight band around your head that leaves you a little bit muzzy headed.
+That can be pain and tension across the upper back into the neck, lower back, headaches.
+Or maybe waking up with that feeling of a tight band around your head that leaves you a little bit muzzy headed.

 So the first thing that you really need to take into consideration is the bed that you’re sleeping on.
 Your mattress needs to be soft enough to give for your hips and shoulders, keeping your back in a nice straight line.
 When you are lying in bed, you should be able to completely relax and your mattress should hold you in place.
 Your torso should not roll or twist at all.